5. Post lookouts when there is possible danger.

-Lookouts are often better situated to notice the cumulative changes of fire behavior.
+Lookouts are often best situated to notice the cumulative changes of fire behavior.

-- Lookouts should be posted at all times.
+- Discuss why lookouts should be posted at all times.

 What are you looking for when you are selecting a lookout location?